haiqu/rx-nga/Rx.md

 ## Primitives

 Here I wrap the instructions into actual functions intended for use.
-Naming conventions here are derived from Retro and Parable.

 ````
 :dup   "n-nn"   _dup ;